 People used to think that you had to choose between a programming language that did your calculations quickly and one that took less effort to code in.
 Computer science is still a rapidly evolving field, however, and luckily the creators of modern programming languages are able to learn from all the programming languages of earlier decades.
 Julia was designed to give you everything – to be relatively easy and quick to write programs in, but also to run code and perform calculations very quickly.

-julia binary in the bin directory where your install lives.
+julia binary in the bin directory where you installed Julia.
 Running that program will leave you in a textual prompt, which is usually called a REPL - Read-Eval-Print-Loop.

 You can develop your Julia programs by typing directly in the REPL.
 Note that the history of everything you type in the REPL is stored, even across restarts.
 You can access this history using the up-arrow key, or by using ctrl-r for searching.